 The COVID-19 crisis of 2020 has presented a particularly pressing reason for almost the entire business world to move online.
 Many businesses aren’t ready for such a drastic transformation.
 But, actually, we have no choice but to adapt to this new situation.
-Consequently, the online world is gaining huge reinforcement now.
+Consequently, the online world is gaining a huge reinforcement now.

 Marketing agencies all over the world are feeling the impact of this global issue, but unlike many other businesses, they are more or less used to working online.
 They may even find it somewhat positive.
-According to survey published by Statista in mid-March, 73 percent of UK marketers believe that they are more efficient while working remotely.
+According to a survey published by Statista in mid-March, 73 percent of UK marketers believe that they are more efficient while working remotely.
 They serve clients from different industries, help them move their businesses online too, and promote there.

 COVID-19: home office and work-life balance of marketers in 2020